 Habits That can Damage Your Kidneys

 Dumping too much salt in our food, or eating too many artificially salted foods such as, crisps can wreak havoc on our kidneys.
 Bottom line is, kidney problems are avoidable.
-Most kidney problems can be avoided by staying clear of some bad habits.
+Most kidney problems can be avoided by staying clear of some unhealthy habits that damage kidneys.

 Okay, so now you know you shouldn’t go hard on the salt, but what to do for that extra seasoning in your food?
 Try experimenting with spices and various herbs.
 Not only do they add that extra zing to your meals, but if you follow our articles regularly, you’ll realize that spices and herbs are loaded with several benefits for your health.
 We would be remiss without acknowledging the detrimental effects that processed foods, especially processed meats have on your kidneys.
 And this is for a similar reason, they’re loaded with sodium and phosphorous, and sodium is what drives the blood pressure mechanism that we just talked about.